 Email marketing works but you need to be smarter than ever these days to get your emails opened and the links within them clicked.
 Most people receive far too many emails so you need to use subject lines that will stand out in their inbox.

-There is plenty of information available online about how to improve email open rates and click through rates so use all of the best tactics in your email marketing.
-It will take some effort to setup a good automated email sequence and to send out broadcast emails for special offers but the results should make this all worthwhile.
+There is plenty of information available online about how to improve email open rates and click-through rates so use all of the best tactics in your email marketing.
+It will take some effort to setup a good automated email sequence and send out broadcast emails for special offers but the results should make this all worthwhile.

 In the next chapter, we will discuss using the right metrics to successfully scale your online business…

 Use The Right Metrics to Scale Your Online Business